-In 2019, 52 children across the United States died from heatstroke in unattended cars.
-In the past two decades, that tally has exceeded 800, according to the National Safety Council.
+In 2020, 24 children across the United States died from heatstroke in unattended cars.
+In the past two decades, that tally has reached almost 900, according to the National Safety Council.

 We all know it gets hot outside during the summer, but how can heat stroke happen so quickly?

 Think about the weather here locally.
 The average August temperature in Kentucky is 88 degrees.
 A car sitting in that temperature can skyrocket past 100 degrees in a matter of only 10 minutes.
 That can quickly get uncomfortable – or dangerous – for anyone left inside.

 Heat stroke sets in when a person’s body temperature exceeds 104 degrees.
 At 107 degrees, internal organs begin to shut down.
 It’s important to remember that children and pets are much more susceptible to heat than adults.
 Children’s body temperatures warm at a rate 3 to 5 times faster than an adult’s, and a pet can go into heat stress in as little as 10 minutes on a hot day.
 Not only are children and pets more vulnerable, they are also unable to escape, rendering them completely helpless as temperatures swell.